Adjusted chi-square test for degree-corrected block models: Null distribution

-We also require the community detection algorithm to recover the true communities well and does not produce extremely small communities when the presumed number of clusters is close to $K_0$. \begin{assum} The community detection algorithm applied with $K$ communities to the DCSBM described above, producing labels $\{\zh_i\}$, satisfies: \begin{enumerate}[label=(\alph*)] \item $\delta_n$-consistency: $\pr(z=\zh) \ge 1-\delta_n$ when $K = K_0$. \item Stability: $|\{i: \zh_i= k\}| \ge \tau_0 n$ for all $k \in [K]$, when $K \in \{1, \dots, K_0-1, K_0+1\}$. \end{enumerate} We further assume that $n \mapsto \delta_n$ is nonincreasing. \end{assum}

-The consistency of the algorithm allows us to focus on the event $\{\zh = z\}$, under the null model, and the stability allows us to lower-bound $\rho$, defined in~\eqref{eq:rho:def}.
-Condition~(a) in Assumption~\ref{assum:DCSBM} is known as the strong consistency or exact recovery, and it is well-known that if $\nu_n \gtrsim \log n$, there are algorithms that can achieve it \cite{Abbe2018}.
-Note that the growth rate of $\nu_n$ is roughly that of the expected average degree (EAD) of the network, assuming that $B^0$, $\{n_k / n\}_k$ and the distribution of $\{\theta_i\}$ are roughly constant.
-Hence, assuming $\nu_n \gtrsim \log n$ imposes a mild restriction on the network, requiring the EAD to grow at least as $\log n$.
-The stability condition~(b) is even milder and can be guaranteed by explicitly enforcing it in the algorithm.
-If the size of a recovered community is too small relative to $n$, we merge it with another community.
+Assumption~\ref{assum:DCSBM}\ref{assume:weak:consist}, known as the weak consistency or partial recovery, allows us to focus on the event where $\zh$ is close to $z$, the true label vector.
+As long as $\nu_n \to \infty$, there are algorithms that can achieve this~\cite{Abbe2018}.
+We, in fact, need $\alpha_n$ in Assumption~\ref{assum:DCSBM}\ref{assume:weak:consist} to go down faster than $o(1)$, but still much slower than what is needed for exact recovery (or strong consistency); see the discussion after Theorem~\ref{thm:null:dist:ncac}.
+The growth rate of $\nu_n$ is roughly that of the expected average degree (EAD) of the network, assuming that $B^0$, $\{n_k / n\}_k$ and the distribution of $\{\theta_i\}$ are roughly constant.

+Assumption~\ref{assum:DCSBM}\ref{assume:stability} is even milder, and ensures that the algorithm does not produce extremely small communities when applied with $K \neq K_0$.
+It can be guaranteed by explicitly enforcing it in the algorithm: If the size of a recovered community is too small relative to $n$, we merge it with another community.
 Whether a specific community detection algorithm satisfies this condition automatically without explicit enforcement is an interesting research question.

+Recall $\sigma$, the threshold in step~\ref{step:filt} of Algorithm~\ref{alg:snac}, and let $\sigb := 1-\sigma$.
 To state further assumptions, we define the following constants:

-Throughout, $c_1$ and $C_1$ will be the constants defined above.
-Other constants are denoted as $C_2,C_3,\dots$ and $c_2,c_3,\dots$ and could be different in each occurrence.
-We make the following scaling assumptions: